gloreea/project-4/README.md

 Schedule
 Day 1: Learning and Set Up
     - Set up development environment (install necessary tools and dependencies).
-    - Create a new MERN project for app.
+    - Create a new MERN project for app(git repos).
-    - Git familiarized with the project structure and essential concepts.
+    - Get familiarized with the project structure.

 Day 2: User Authentication and Profile
     - Implement user registration and login functionality.
-    - Create user profiles with basic information (name, profile picture).
+    - Create user profiles with basic information (name, profile picture?).
-    - Allow users to edit and update their profile information.

 Day 3: Festival Listings and Recommendations
     - Integrate an API (such as Songkick or Ticketmaster) to fetch festival event data.
     - Display a list of upcoming festivals with relevant details (date, location, lineup).
-    -Implement a recommendation system using the ChatGPT API to suggest festivals based on user preferences (music genre, location, past interests).
+    -Implement a recommendation system using the ChatGPT API to suggest festivals based on user preferences (music genre).

 Day 4: Social Features and Tailwind CSS
     - Implement a feed or timeline where users can post and share content related to festivals.
-    - Enable users to like, comment on, and share posts from other users.
+    - Enable users to comment on posts from other users.
-    - Implement basic CRUD (Create, Read, Update, Delete) functionality for posts.
+    - Implement basic CRUD functionality for posts.
-    - Learn Tailwind CSS (tutorials, documentation, online resources) to understand its principles and usage.
+    - Learn Tailwind CSS (tutorials, documentation, online resources) to understand its usage.

 Day 5: User Interactions and Tailwind CSS Integration

-    - Allow users to follow or connect with other festival-goers.
-    - Implement a messaging system or chat feature for direct communication between users.
-    - Enable users to discover and join groups or communities centered around specific festivals or interests.
     - Incorporate Tailwind CSS into your project, applying its utility classes to enhance the visuals and responsiveness.

 Day 6: Cleaning and Testing
     -Refine the user interface and improve the app's visual appeal.
-    -Perform thorough testing and bug fixing.
+    -Perform testing and bug fixing.
     -Prepare and finalize MVP.

+Future:
+    - Enable users to discover and join groups or communities centered around specific festivals or interests.
+    - Implement a messaging system or chat feature for direct communication between users.
+    - Enable users to like posts and/or comments.
+    - Add profile customization such as profile picture, edit password, or emai.
+    - Add a faves festival for users.
+    - Allow users to follow or connect with other festival-goers.
+    - Geolocation

 Potential Roadblocks
 - Allowing posts to have likes and comments may be a potential roadblock.